phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

 As is standard in HTTP, a 4xx status indicates an error with the request, while a 5xx status indicates an error on our servers.
-Please check [our support forums](http://community.phonegap.com) if you get a 500 error, or if you receive an unexpected 400 error.
+Please check [PhoneGap's support forums] (http://community.phonegap.com) if you get a 500 error, or if you receive an unexpected 400 error.

 ## JSONP